RKrokson/azure-general/arc-win-esu/README.md

 ![Arc ESU Example](./media/ArcESU.png)

 ### Identify core counts
 Now you need to identify your required cores.
 You'll need this to accurately price out ESU costs for your environment.
 I'm including a simple example spreadsheet in the example folder.
-It includes formulas in the last two columns to set the core minimum counts for virtual and phsyical cores.
+It includes formulas in the last two columns to set the core minimum counts for virtual and physical cores.

-Update the following columns to determine your required cores (server, host, or combiation):
+Update the following columns to determine your required cores (server, host, or combination):
 * Per server core counts - Server name, OS, Virtual (true/false), total cores

 ![Server Core Counts](./media/corecounts1.png)